polarityio/slack/README.md

 The Polarity Slack Integration allows you to ***Send Messages to Channels in Slack*** directly from the Overlay, and ***Search Entities in Slack Channel Messages*** for all entity types.

-> ***NOTE:*** If you are repeatedly getting `Rate Limit Exceeded - You might have too many Slack Channels or too many messages in the channels.` you might need reduce the channels your credentials have access to search in the Slack Credentials dashboard.

 <div style="display:flex; justify-content:center; align-items: flex-start;">
   <img width="300" alt="Integration Example Search" src="./assets/int-example-search.png">
   <img width="300" alt="Integration Example Message Channels" src="./assets/int-example-message-channels.png">